 Fatty Liver Disease and Ketogenic Diets

 Fatty liver disease is a condition in which the liver becomes clogged with excess fat due to elevated triglyceride levels within the body.
-The condition is strongly linked to insulin resistance and prediabetes.
+The condition is strongly linked to insulin resistance, metabolic syndrome and prediabetes.

 When the fat stored in the liver accounts for more than 10% of the liver’s weight, the function of the liver becomes compromised, and the liver can't metabolize insulin and fine tune blood sugar levels as it would normally.

 This type of liver disease is called non-alcoholic fatty liver disease (NAFLD) and if left untreated, it can result in liver damage or liver cancer.